 How Does Functional Whey Protein Differ?

-The confusion over commodity products versus functional whey protein has caused some formulators to discount whey protein all together as a potential replacement for high-fat, costly dairy ingredients like milk, butter, cream and cream cheese in their formulations.
+The confusion over commodity products versus functional whey protein has caused some formulators to discount whey protein concentrate all together as a potential replacement for high-fat dairy ingredients like heavy cream and cream cheese in their formulations.
 That’s because many commodity products don’t perform well and are prone to separation, viscosity breakdown, off flavors and unappetizing textures.

 Health Benefits of Whey Protein